comiccoin-network/monorepo/native/desktop/comiccoin-nftminter/README.md

    wails dev
    ```

-7. If the GUI application loads up then you have successfully started running the **ComicCoin Registry**.
+7. If the GUI application loads up then you have successfully started running the **ComicCoin NFT Minter**.
 You may now populate the NFT metadata/assets of the ComicCoin blockchain network!

 ## 🛠️ Building

-See **Build Instructions (TODO)** for more information on building **ComicCoin Registry** GUI application and working with the source code.
+See **Build Instructions (TODO)** for more information on building **ComicCoin NFT Minter** GUI application and working with the source code.

 ## 🤝 Contributing